 What methods can you use to propagate a Chinese Evergreen?

-There are two main methods of Chinese Evergreen propagation, stem cuttings and division.
-There are pros and cons to each method so we hope that going through the step by step of each method will help you to decide what’s best for you and your Chinese Evergreen.
+There are two main methods of propagation, stem cuttings and division.
+There are pros and cons to each method so we hope that going through the step by step of each method will help you to decide what’s best for you and your plant.
 Whilst stem cuttings are more exciting to do and don’t require you to take as much off your mother plant, division is a quick and simple method.

 How to propagate a Chinese Evergreen using stem cuttings

-This is the generally the most common method of propagation when it comes to Chinese Evergreen plants.
+This is the most common method of propagation when it comes to Chinese Evergreen plants.
 This is because it’s suitable for all maturities of plants!

 Locate some healthy Chinese Evergreen stems